RefactoringGuru/refactoring-examples/interactive-en-after/java/form-template-method.md

-Let's look at this refactoring approach using the example of an article that can be displayed in two formats…
+Let's look at this refactoring using the example of an article that can be displayed in two formats…

 …in Markdown plain text…